bendourthe/signal-processing-toolbox/Matlab/denoising/README.md

         filter
-    window: number of frames used to define the size of the window (e.g. a value of 20 would mean that every data point in the original signal will be replaced with the mean of the 20 data points and 20 data points after itself)
+    window: number of frames used to define the size of the window (e.g. a value of 20 would mean that every data point in the original signal will be replaced with the mean of the 20 data points before and the 20 data points after itself)
     plot: set to 1 if you wish to see the resulting filtered signal
 #### Output
-    filtered_signal: nx1 array corresponding to the filtered time series plot (optional): plot showing the original time series along with the filtered signal and the corresponding window
+    filtered_signal: nx1 array corresponding to the filtered time series plot (optional): plots showing (1) the Gaussian with the corresponding full-width at half maximum, and (2) the original and filtered signals
 #### Dependencies
     None
 #### Example